Developer Overview

 The player needs some information about the current state of the learner’s Registration in order to play back the content and record the results.
 This is all stored in our Player Configuration object and is loaded from the filesystem (configuration.js) at the time of the course launch on the device.

-The Player Configuration can be retrieved from the /player/configuration
+The Player Configuration can be retrieved from the /player/configuration end point with the following JSON body example:

 curl --location --request POST 'http://[your-engine-instance]/api/v2/player/configuration' \